 Ever been informed of a little too much information on your friend’s children on Facebook, Twitter or Instagram?
-In particular details that were best kept intimate?
-We investigate the implications of ‘oversharenting’ and the ‘fakebooking’ phenomenom.
+In particular, details that were best kept intimate?
+We investigate the implications of ‘oversharenting’ and the ‘fakebooking’ phenomenon.

 Oversharenting and Fakebooking

 The term “oversharenting” – the tendency for parents to share too much information and pictures of their children online was coined by Steven Leckart in the Wall Street Journal in 2012.
 The media has been a popular platform for sharing news with the online community.
 Some parents get so desensitized to it that parenthood seems to be performed online.
 There is the “fakebook” phenomenon thrown in the mix too.
 Positive posts of near perfect parents and children make up the steady stream of updates.
 While there is nothing inherently wrong with this, it does create a false persona and alienates people in indirect ways.

 We Are Not Who We Seem To Be

 Recent studies have shown that the online persona is a projection of a person’s desired true self.
 Idealised versions of ourselves – feelings trimmed with fancy words, pictures of your immaculate house posted, busy lives, spiritual posts – feed into what you want others to believe you are.
 In addition, people are less inclined to air ‘dirty laundry’ in public media, but because of this people are often led to believe other peoples’ lives are much better than our own, shares Jill Smokler, founder of online parenting community Scary Mommy.